eddy862/COMP2042_CW/README.md

 ## Modified Java Class

 ## Unexpected Problems
-1. In main menu, when user switch between pages, the scene of the new page is not fit perfectly withing the stage. (e.g.When click switch from main menu to tutorial page, the tutorial page is not centered in the stage; when click switch from tutorial page to main menu, the main menu is not centered in the stage.)
+1. In main menu, when user switch between pages, the scene of the new page is not fit perfectly withing the stage where the top-left corner is blank. (e.g.When click switch from main menu to tutorial page, the tutorial page is not centered in the stage; when click switch from tutorial page to main menu, the main menu is not centered in the stage.)
-   - steps to debug:
+   - Attempts to debug:
-      - sdf
+      - What I observed is the initial main menu scene is centered in the stage.
+The problem occurs when I switch to new pages.
+      - I printed the x and y coordinates of the scene in the stage using ```getX()``` and ```getY()``` in the terminal to see if the scene is centered in the stage.
+      - It turns out when I switch to new pages, the x and y coordinates is same as the initial scene, but visually the scene is not centered in the stage like the initial scene.
+      - When create a new scene, I set the width and height of the scene to the width and height of the previous scene of the stage instead of the stage itself.
+However, the result is the same.